Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Discussion

 \textbf{Snapshots of notebooks are not representative of the actual development process.} Our work demonstrates that a significant portion of the development occurs within individual cells.
 This development cannot be fully analyzed using VCS snapshots of the notebook, which could miss many important insights about the process.
 We show that users interact with the code in various ways during cell development, and a deeper analysis of these interactions could lead to much better support for notebook development.
+Following the work of Chen et al.~\cite{chen2025towards}, we are extending the corpus of fine-grained Jupyter log data.
+The combined datasets may not only improve our understanding of the Jupyter Notebook development process, but also create new opportunities in the field of machine learning.
+More available data could enable more precise models of data science workflows and support models for next-edit suggestion.
+We hope that our tooling is used to collect even more datasets in the future.